Applying for a Loan Online vs. In Person: What’s the Difference?

 If the in-person lender uses an automated decision tool and can submit documents digitally to the underwriter for verification, you might get your loan approved the same day.

 Funding can also be very fast, especially if you're applying at a bank or credit union where you already have accounts.
-However, work on your loan might be restricted to business hours.
+However, the loan process might be restricted to business hours.

 Online